-The Abilene COOL program began in 2007 and provided four counselors (added two counselors in July 2012), two on each AISD high school campus, to identify students that need assistance regarding the college application process.
+The Abilene COOL program began in 2007 and provided four counselors (added two counselors in July 2012) to identify students that need assistance regarding the college application process.
 In addition to assisting students in the completion of college applications, the COOL program organizes field trips to college campuses and helps students find scholarships and funds for college.
-From January to July 2015, the program received contributions of \$1,829 and incurred expenses of \$165,422.
+They also provide educational workshops for elementary, middle and high school students about the benefits and pathways to college.
+For the year ended July 31, 2016, the program received contributions of \$25,231 and incurred expenses of \$288,755.